 One last thing I really appreciate about the Darn Tough company, all of their socks come with an unconditional lifetime warranty.
 I often find that when a company stands by their product wholeheartedly, there is something to say about it.
 If you are unsatisfied with this sock (and you probably won’t be) they will replace it or refund you.
 There aren’t many companies out there that will go that extra step to ensure satisfaction.

 Runner Up: Drymax Run Hyper Thin Sock

-The Drymax Run Hyper Thin Sock is known as one of the lightest running socks you can buy.
+The Drymax Run Hyper Thin Sock is known as one of the lightest socks you can buy.
 Drymax has taken a scientific approach to protect your sweaty feet with a patented Blister Guard system and carefully placed mesh strips.
-Designed with breathability and comfort in mind, this sock will keep your feet from getting the dreaded clammy feel as you rock out in them all day long.
+Designed with breathability, foot odor minimization, and comfort in mind, this sock will keep your feet from getting the dreaded clammy feel as you rock out in them all day long.

 When sliding your foot into this sock, you’ll notice the breathable mesh strips and anti-slip wedge.
 The breathable mesh strips are responsible for keeping feet dry and preventing blisters.
 The DryMax dual-layer system relies on a patented primary layer that wicks moisture out to a secondary absorbent layer.
 They are designed to vent the arch of the foot, letting the feet remain cool and dry during activity.
 There is minimal friction between the sock and skin, so you will not have to worry about developing hot spots as you put these socks to use.
 The anti-slip wedge around your ankle ensures the sock will not slip down and bunch up.